 It’s true that complete beginners will face a small learning curve, but the UI of the wallet is as simple as they come.
 Anyone new to cryptocurrencies should have no problem learning how to make exchanges using the Bancor wallet.

 Moreover, the Bancor Protocol is making it easier for developers to build a seamless exchange application between a plethora of tokens.
 There are also a host of updates that have been planned for the next 6 to 12 months.
+This is part of the ongoing upgrades to the protocol and applications involved in the Bancor ecosystem.

 Of course, there are still questions linger around the project including the issues of regulations in the U.S. and beyond.
 Potential centralisation of control in the three year transition period may deter some who fear the potential for arbitrary frozen accounts.

 Either way, Bancor does have some great technology, use cases and a strong team powering it forward.
-Those ICO funds are likely to help them weather the storm and further refine their offering.

 Featured Image via Shutterstock